dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control.md

 <h2>Changing the request to /my-account?id=carlos in Burp Repeater</h2>

-**When you send manipulate the request in Burp Repeater and send it, you will successfully get access to Carlos's acccount and API Key**
+**When you manipulate the request in Burp Repeater and send it, you will successfully get access to Carlos's acccount and API Key**

 ![image](https://github.com/dante-falls/Web-Security/assets/29386604/da3a353f-1f3b-4caf-b4df-9bb6d790ed90)